ePartner Involvement & Sponsorship Opportunities

 Game Development Showcase

-This extremely popular end-of-year event highlights the collaborative, team-based projects of computer science and industrial design students working to create computer games.
-This is a high-profile event, typically generating significant news coverage.
-And because it draws in a large number of students in the K-12 space, it is considered a strategic outreach and student recruitment event for the department.
+This extremely popular end-of-year event highlights the collaborative, team-based projects primarily of computer science students, but also design students, working to create computer games and digital media experiences.
+This is a high-profile event, typically generating significant public attendance and often media coverage.
+And because it draws in students in the K-12 space, it is considered a strategic outreach and student recruitment event for the department.
 Your sponsorship covers event planning, catering, refreshments, and promotional materials.
 Sponsors will be invited to attend the showcase.

 These will recognize CSC graduate students selected at the end of the academic year in four categories: Outstanding Research Assistant, Outstanding Teaching Assistant, Outstanding Dissertation and Masters Research award winners.
 Your sponsorship will help cover cash awards, plaques and related expenses incurred during the selection process.
 Sponsors may also have an opportunity to attend and participate in student award ceremony.